- On December 31st, the World Health organisation was informed that a ‘cluster of pneumonia cases of unknown cause’ had been detected in Wuhan City.

-- By January 20th cases had been reported in Japan, South Korea and Thailand.
-The first confirmed case was reported in the UK on January 22nd from a UK citizen returning from Wuhan.
+- By January 20th, cases had been reported in Japan, South Korea and Thailand.
+The first confirmed case was reported in the UK on January 22nd by a UK citizen returning from Wuhan.

 - Feb 14 saw the first ‘homegrown’ COVID-19 case was reported on the African continent in Egypt.
-By January 22nd Covid-19 had reach Europe as the Italian authorities reported clusters in Lombardy, Piedmont and Lombardy.
+By January 22nd, Covid-19 had reached Europe as the Italian authorities reported clusters in Lombardy, Piedmont and Lombardy.

 Today, Lockdown has changed how we live.
-The Government want us back to the office but the working population is asking why?
-The social impact of COVID-19 will cripple the economy, according to some commentators unless we spend our money getting to work.
+The Government want us back to the office, but the working population is asking why?
+The social impact of COVID-19 will cripple the economy, according to some commentators, unless we spend our money getting to work.
 Some say we need to get the economy working again.
-Others ask did if the economy really stops or did we simply divert spending into other areas?
-Didn’t the economy just pause?
+Others ask did if the economy really stops, or did we divert spending into other areas?
+Didn’t the economy pause?

-Not many could have predicted the impact of COVID-19 in November 2019 but as we approach the anniversary date of the Wuhan discovery, how can we plan for 2021 and beyond?
+Not many could have predicted the impact of COVID-19 in November 2019, but as we approach the Wuhan discovery’s anniversary date, how can we plan for 2021 and beyond?

 How could PESTEL help with COVID-19?
-Put simply had we all acted earlier we might have been more prepared but that could have led to panic or worse.
+Put, had we all acted earlier, we might have been more prepared, but that could have led to panic or worse.
 Planning requires timing.

-But PESTEL can hep know as we stabilise ready for the next economy.
+But PESTEL can help know as we stabilise ready for the next economy.
 Pestel is part of strategic analysis.
-PESTEL is a strategic tool for understanding market growth or decline, business position, potential and direction for operations.
+PESTEL is a strategic tool for understanding market growth or decline, business position, potential, and operations direction.
 Below is a brief and rough explanation of a three-question approach for discovery.
-This list is not exhaustive but here are my ‘go-to’ questions to gauge scope.
+This list is not exhaustive, but here are my ‘go-to’ questions to gauge scope.

-Once the initial cut has been made are you able to create a structure for further Pestel discovery?
-If not keep asking questions?
+Once the initial cut has been made, can you create a structure for further Pestel discovery?
+If not, keep asking questions?
 No question is irrelevant and no view unimportant?
 Stop when you have a clear view.
 Then test and qualify.

 This is a rough guide to Pestel analysis.
 In the coming weeks, we will be exploring the 16 P’s that relate to Pestel in more detail.